Simon-Brandt/ShellArgparser/docs/roadmap.md

 The following features are considered for addition in a future version.
 If you miss one, feel free to open an [issue](https://github.com/Simon-Brandt/ShellArgparser/issues/new "github.com &rightarrow; Simon-Brandt &rightarrow; ShellArgparser &rightarrow; Issues") to propose it.

 #### 6.1.1.
-Mutually exclusive argument groups
+Argument relations

-- ***Description:*** Arguments in mutually exclusive argument groups can only be given on the command line one at a time.
-This is useful for contradicting options, like `--verbose` and `-quiet`.
+- ***Description:*** Sometimes, multiple arguments may only be given together, or the existence of one argument mandates the existence of another one, which on itself could also be given alone.
+Secondly, options may contradict each other, like `--verbose` and `--quiet`, and so can only be given in an exclusive fashion on the command line.
+To enable this behavior, it is likely necessary to introduce another array showing the relations these arguments have.
+For example, some syntax like `var_a | var_b` may show contravalence (XOR) for mandatory arguments or exclusion (NAND) for optional arguments.
+This relation would set both arguments as mutually exclusive.
+Other operators, like `<-` for a prependency or `<->` for a biconditional, will need to be introduced for the aforementioned cases.
+However, in order to specify a minimal and clear syntax which facilitates application in scripts, and to find an optimal way of parsing, more exploratory trial work needs to be done.
 - ***Implementation likelihood:*** High.

 #### 6.1.2.
 Any argument number